Salik Toll System in Dubai

 - Travel Outside Peak Hours: Whenever possible, avoid peak hours (06:00–10:00 and 16:00–20:00).
 Driving during off-peak times can save you AED 2 per Salik gate crossing.

-- Choose Toll-Free Alternative Roads: Roads like E311 (Sheikh Mohammed bin Zayed Road), E611 (Emirates Road), Al Khail Road (E44), and coastal roads help you avoid many Salik gates.
+- Choose Toll-Free Alternative Roads: Roads like E311 (Sheik Mohammed bin Zayed Road), E611 (Emirates Road), Al Khail Road (E44), and coastal roads help you avoid many Salik gates.
 Consider the trade-off between longer travel time and lower toll costs.

 FAQs about the Salik Toll System in Dubai